-The fees and expenses relating to the establishment of Mediolanum Global Demographic Opportunities did not exceed Euro 20,000.
-These fees and expenses are being amortised for accounting purposes over a five year period from the date on which this Sub-Fund commenced business (or such other period as may be determined by the Manager) and represent a deduction for the purposes of calculating the Net Asset Value of this Sub-Fund.
+The fees and expenses relating to the establishment of the CHALLENGE Global Smaller Cap Equity Fund did not exceed Euro 10,000 (exclusive of VAT).
+These fees and expenses will be amortised for accounting purposes over a five year period from the date on which this Subwill represent a deduction for the purposes of calculating the Net Asset Value of this Sub-Fund.

-The fees and expenses relating to the establishment of Mediolanum Global Impact did not exceed Euro 20,000.
-The fees and expenses are being amortised for accounting purposes over a five year period from the date on which this Sub-Fund commenced business (or such other period as may be determined by the Manager) and represent a deduction for the purposes of calculating the Net Asset Value of this Sub-Fund.
+Fund commences business (or such other period as may be determined by the Manager) and deduction for the purposes of calculating the Net Asset Value of this Sub-Fund.

-The fees and expenses relating to the establishment of Mediolanum Circular Economy Opportunities are not expected to exceed Euro 20,000.
-These fees and expenses will be amortised for accounting purposes over a five year period from the date on which this Sub-Fund commences business (or such other period as may be determined by the Manager) and represent a deduction for the purposes of calculating the Net Asset Value of this Sub-Fund.
+The fees and expenses relating to the establishment of the CHALLENGE Solidity & Return did not exceed Euro 20,000 (exclusive of VAT).
+These fees and expenses are being amortised for accounting purposes over a five year period from the date on which this Sub-Fund commenced business (or such other period as may be determined by the Manager) and represent a